See how easy it is to make your own macarons in the video below the recipe.

 Unfairly, Macarons get such bad press about being difficult to make.
 They may not be the easiest, but seriously, they are not so bad, as you can see in the following recipe.
 You just need to bear a few points in mind and before you know it, you will be creating perfect macarons every time.

 If you are a complete beginner, you may like to take a look at my top tips for making macarons.

-This recipe is the basic one for macarons with a few extra tips to help a beginner on their way.
-From this recipe, the macarons can then be elaborated on by changing the colors and flavors of the fillings, see the note at the beginning.
+This easy macaron recipe is the basic one, with a few extra tips to help a beginner on their way.
+From this recipe, the macarons can then unleashed on your imagination on by changing the colours and flavours of the fillings, take a look at the extra notes at the end.

-It is best to either create a template on greaseproof paper or buy a specially designed silicon macaron mat if you want even sized macarons.
-My favorite comes from Lakeland in the UK.
+If you are a little unsteady with a piping bag, is best to either create a template on greaseproof paper or buy a specially designed silicon macaron mat if you want even sized macarons.
+My favourite comes from Lakeland in the UK.

 Macarons are sometimes called macaroons.
 Technically this is incorrect, and you can read why here.

 - 2 medium, free-range egg whites

 - Small pinch salt

 - 150g (1 ½ cups) unsalted butter, softened